Super-Protocol/docs/docs/developers/CLI_commands/files/upload.md

 **Input:**

-For solutions, it's the files resulted from the [solutions prepare](/developers/cli_commands/solutions/prepare) command.
-For data, it's a simple `tar.gz` archive.
+* A `tar.gz` archive - for Solutions, it's the `tar.gz` archive resulted from the [solutions prepare](/developers/cli_commands/solutions/prepare) command.
+For Data, it's a simple `tar.gz` archive containing the data files.

-* A `tar.gz` archive - the solution content files properly packed for execution inside the TEE, or data archives;
-* A `json` metadata file  - hashes that might be needed to ensure the integrity of the archive.
-Optional.

 Each archive is uploaded separately.
 So, if you are deploying a solution with two datasets, you will need to run the upload command three times using different inputs.